jaganbishoyi/jaganbishoyi/README.md

 ### 🧐 More About Me:

-- 🔭 &nbsp; I’m currently working on a **chrome extension** to save password in google drive in encrypted format.
-- 🤝 &nbsp; I’m collaborating to [ng-password-validator](https://github.com/jaganbishoyi/ngx-password-validator)
+- 🤝 &nbsp; I’m collaborating to [ngx-mode-switcher](https://github.com/jaganbishoyi/ngx-mode-switcher)
 - 👨🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/jaganmohanbishoyi?tab=repositories)
-- 💬 &nbsp; Ask me about anything tech related, I am happy to help;
+- 💬 &nbsp; Ask me about anything tech-related, and I am happy to help;
 - 📫 &nbsp; Feel free to ping me on [LinkedIn](https://www.linkedin.com/in/jaganmohanbishoyi/)

-- 📚 &nbsp; I am currently reading **Clean Code** by Robert C Martin.
+- 📚 &nbsp; Do visit my website @ [https://jaganb.dev/](https://jaganb.dev/)